 General Questions

-Harvest Moon water-free toilets separate urine and solids without using water.
-Solids are collected in a container with a peat-free carbon cover, while urine is drained away.
+Harvest Moon toilets separate urine and solids without using water.
+Solids are collected in a bucket with a peat-free carbon cover, while urine is drained away together with a biological after-flush.
 This separation keeps the system hygienic, efficient, and odor-free.

 A built-in urine diverter separates liquids from solids automatically during use.
-This minimizes odor and simplifies waste handling.
+This minimizes odor, preserves nutrients and simplifies waste handling.

 Yes.
 They are designed to work without water, sewer connections, or extensive plumbing, making them ideal for off-grid and low-infrastructure locations.